Straits Times Index: Revamp

 The creation of the FTSE ST Index Series was intended to facilitate the creation of financial products such as institutional and retail funds, exchange-traded funds (ETFs), derivatives contracts and other index-linked products.
-There are currently two ETFs listed on the SGX that track the STI: the SPDR Straits Times Index ETF (formerly known as the streetTRACKS Straits Times Index Fund)(managed by State Street Global Advisors) and the Nikko AM's Singapore STI ETF.
+There are currently two ETFs listed on the SGX that track the STI: the SPDR Straits Times Index ETF (formerly known as the streetTRACKS Straits Times Index Fund) (managed by State Street Global Advisors) and the Amova STI ETF (formerly known as Nikko AM Singapore STI ETF) (managed by Amova Asset Management).

 Record values

 Annual Returns

-The following table shows the annual development of the S&P/TSX Composite Index, which was calculated back to 1970.
+The following table shows the annual development of the Straits Times Index, which was calculated back to 1970.

 Constituents

-The 30 constituents of the STI as of 3 January 2022 are:
+The 30 constituents of the STI as of 2 July 2025 are: